 There’s a wide variety of pay and pay styles for freelance writers.
 Freelance writers charge by the project, by the hour or by the word.

 All in all, freelance writing jobs for beginners don’t pay that much.
 But the good news is the only place to go is up!

 Pay for freelance writers largely depends on who you write for.
 Bigger businesses pay more than small blogs because big businesses have a much larger budget to pay freelancers.

 But just because a business pays more doesn’t necessarily make it a better gig.
 The big corporate business may come with a lot more headaches than the small website.

 Either way, you’ll find beginners assignments around .05 per word.
 There are definitely jobs that pay less, but personally, I’d try to hold out until you can find a gig that pays .05 per word or more.

 Anything less isn’t really worth it in my opinion – even for a beginner.
 Once you have some writing experience you can easily make .10 per word.
 And, with more experience you can go up from there.

 Freelance writing can be a lucrative career.
 There are some well-known freelancers (like Gina Horkey) that make a mid-six figure income!
 In reality, it’s very possible to make a solid five figures and up, if you’re good and you hustle.

-Freelance writing isn’t for everyone but if you truly enjoy writing it can be a great full-time job or side gig.
+Freelance writing isn’t for everyone but if you truly enjoy writing it can be a great full-time job or side gig (it’s also a relatively recession proof job).
 Breaking into freelance writing as a beginner will take a little time, but it’s well worth the effort if you want an interesting and fun career!

 Have you done any freelance writing?
 Comment below and let us know what your experience has been!